-Program: Preteen/Teen Success
+Program: Preteen/Teen Success Afterschool and Summer Programs

 Under the Kids Hope Alliance (KHA) mission and vision, a pathway to academic, career, and civic success is envisioned for every preteen and teen in Duval County.
-To accomplish this goal, the Preteen/Teen Success program Contractors will address three questions:
+To accomplish this goal, KHA seeks to fund Preteen/Teen Success afterschool and summer programs that:

-- 1. What issues and challenges prevent at-hope youth in grades 9 12 from achieving academic, career, and civic potential? - 2.
-What evidence-based practices are the most successful in empowering youth to overcome these issues and challenges to achieve success? - 3.
-What types of program will ensure at-hope youth participants' growth and success in academic, career, and civic potential?
+- 1. Address issues and challenges which prevent at-hope youth in grades 6 12 from achieving their academic, career, and civic potential. - 2.
+Use evidence-based practices believed to be the most successful in empowering youth to overcome these issues and challenges to achieve success. - 3.
+Ensure at-hope youth participants' growth and success in academic, career, and civic potential.

 The KHA PRE-TEEN AND TEEN PROGRAMMING (PTP) Division consists of programs, services and activities designed to support and assist children and youth during preteen and teen years; including but not limited to, mentoring, job training, career counseling, and youth employment programs.
-In order to assist students in their preparation for high school completion and civic engagement, the Preteen/Teen Success program is designed to offer activities/strategies that include college readiness, literacy, career readiness, civic engagement, and high school success/completion.
+In order to assist students in their preparation for school completion and civic engagement, the Preteen/Teen Success program is designed to offer activities/strategies that include college readiness, literacy, career readiness, civic engagement, and high school success/completion.
 Hands-on, evidence-based practices, basic skills, ongoing incentives, family engagement, multi-generational engagement, community-based learning activities should be designed to help students develop essential skills needed to prepare for, and succeed in, their future.

-KHA Essential Service Plan:
+KHA Essential Services Plan:

-The KHA Essential Service Plan is a comprehensive guide which details the mission of the Kids Hope Alliance and functions as a guide for programs and activities coordinated and funded under KHA.
-As such, all Requests for Proposals out of the Kids Hope Alliance should address the Continuum of Service areas prioritized by KHA as well as related goals under the Essential Service Category related to the funding.
-In this case, the essential service category is Preteen and Teen Programming (PTP).
-The goals and performance metrics are below for reference and more information can be found in the Essential Service Plan document, which can be downloaded from the Kids Hope Alliance website: www.kidshopealliance.org.
+The KHA Essential Services Plan is a comprehensive guide which details the mission of the Kids Hope Alliance and functions as a guide for programs and activities coordinated and funded under KHA.
+As such, all Requests for Proposals out of the Kids Hope Alliance should address the Continuum of Service areas prioritized by KHA as well as related goals under the Essential Services Category related to the funding.
+In this case, the essential services category is Preteen and Teen Programming (PTP).
+The goals and performance metrics are below for reference and more information can be found in the Essential Services Plan document, which can be downloaded from the Kids Hope Alliance website: www.kidshopealliance.org.